-Are now receiving at their NEW STORE a large and carefully selected stock of new and CHEAP Dry Goods, Furs, Clothing, Carpetings, Oil cloths, Hats, Caps, Boots, Shoes, Wall papers, Willow-ware, Queens-ware, Oils, Tobaccos, Segars, &c., together with an extensive assortment of Fresh Groceries, which for extent and CHEAPNESS is unrivaled in Central Pennsylvania, all of which they offer wholesale or retail at prices that defy competition.
-Piles of calico prints and muslins from 61 cents up to sublime quality.
-They invite all to call, see for themselves and TERMS .- POSITIVELY CASH ON DELIVERY, UN less otherwise specified Beoford, Pa., Dec.13, '67m3.
+Are now receiving at their NEW STORE a large and carefully selected stock of new and Oil cloths, Hats, Caps, Boots, Shoes, Wall papers, thing would grow.
+Willow-ware, Queens-ware, Oils, Tobaccos, Segars, &e., together with an extensive assortment of Fresh Groceries, which for extent and CHEAPNESS is unrivaled in Central Pennsylvania, all of which from 61 cents up to sublime quality.
+They invite all to call, see for themselves and be convinced.